-Hope Medical Center is staffed by a team of missionaries and medical professional who come from around the globe.
+Hope Medical Center is staffed by a team of Guinean medical professionals and missionaries who come from around the globe.

 Moise † and Nowei Mamy

 N’Zao is the home of Moise and Nowei.
 They are both from Guinea.
 They are the co-founders of Hope Medical Center.
 Moise and Nowei are both gifted evangelists.
 Nowie teaches primary health prevention to patients at the Medical Center.
 Moise lost his life when the team he had joined was attacked by villagers on September 16 2014.
 The team, including government officials, joined forces to reach out to the population in teaching on the prevention of the Ebola Virus disease.
 During the attack 9 people lost their lives.
 Moise served as executive coordinator of the N.G.O. “the water of life”.
 Moise was also the President of the Mano CMA Church in Guinea.

 Jon and Anja Erickson

 Jon came to Guinea in 1990.
 He and Moses Mamy were doing church planting and evangelism among the Mano people group.
 Anja came to Africa in 1991 and worked in Gabon until she married Jon in 2002 and moved to Guinea.
 They are co-founders of Hope Medical Center.
 Jon is involved in community development, church planting/evangelism and Anja is an R.N. heading up the medical training programs at Hope.
 Jon is American and Anja comes from the Netherlands.